 Butterfly Pose (Baddha Konasana)

 The butterfly pose, or Baddha Konasana in Sanskrit, literally means Bound Angle Pose.
-It is a seated yoga pose practised for centuries in traditional India Yoga.
+It is a seated yoga pose practised for centuries in traditional Indian yoga.
 The gentle movement of legs in this pose resembles a butterfly flapping its wings, hence the name.
 This pose is revered for its simplicity and profound effects.
 It’s key in many yoga practices, whether it’s gentle restorative classes or rigorous sequences.

-Butterfly pose belongs to Hatha yoga and is recommended for meditation and pranayama.
+Butterfly pose is part of Hatha yoga and is recommended for meditation and pranayama.
 Historically, this posture was also practised in Indian martial arts and dance forms.
-According to Ayurveda, Baddha konasana is said to balance the bodily air element.
-Accessible to practitioners of all levels, it offers many physical and mental benefits.
+In Ayurveda and traditional yoga practices, Baddha Konasana is believed to help balance the body and calm the mind.

 What is the Butterfly Pose?